 22. Drivers are expected to return their passengers to the assembly point.

 23. Members organising events for the club must send a proposal to the committee for approval

 before notifying members.
 When allocating places for these events, the organiser must always

 a.
 A member who has reached the age of eighty years and who has been a member of the club

-for thirty years or more may apply to become a Life Member.
+for fifteen years or more may apply to become a Life Member.
 Life Members are deemed to be

 full members of the club but they are not required to pay an annual subscription.
 Life